rubenwardy/minetest_modding_book/en/chapters/inventories.md

     <figcaption>
         This image shows the two inventories visible when you press i.
         The gray boxes are inventory lists.<br />
-        The creative inventory, left (in red) is detached and it made up of a single list.<br />
+        The creative inventory, left (in red) is detached and is made up of a single list.<br />
         The player inventory, right (in blue) is a player inventory and is made up of three lists.<br />